alvarotroya/gridwatch/DEVLOG.md

 # Development log

 This file contains some notes I took while creating the application.
-They serve the purpose of documenting the process and helping me to have remember some aspects that might be of interest for future discussions on the decisions and approaches I used.
+They serve the purpose of documenting the process and helping me remember some aspects that might be of interest for future discussions about the decisions and approaches I used.

 ## Setting up the project